biteval/koai/README.md

     * OpenSSL
     * zlib

-* Crow server for frontend and API integration with the KoAI application: https://github.com/CrowCpp/Crow
+* Crow server for frontend and API integration with the KoAi application: https://github.com/CrowCpp/Crow

 Required libraries can be installed via: